Chilton Priory: Major Francis Kennedy

 Major Kennedy owned Chilton Priory from 1909 until 1918.
-In 1909-10 he commissioned Frederick Bligh bond, an architect, author and psychical researcher to build a larger Tudor-Gothic-revival house on to the north-east side of the early 19th century folly tower, copying the castellated design of the original building.
+In 1909–10 he commissioned Frederick Bligh bond, an architect, author and psychical researcher to build a larger Tudor-Gothic-revival house on to the north-east side of the early 19th century folly tower, copying the castellated design of the original building.

 The Maltwoods

-The Priory was home to the artist Katharine Emma Maltwood (1878-1961) nee Sapsworth and her husband John from shortly after WWI.
+The Priory was home to the artist Katharine Emma Maltwood (1878–1961) née Sapsworth and her husband John from shortly after WWI.
 She is best known as the discoverer of the Glastonbury Zodiac or Temple of the Stars), a supposed enormous geomantic creation, the inspiration for which came to her in a dream, that was thought to exist around Glastonbury Tor, defined by ancient landscape features.

-John Maltwood made his fortune in WWI as Managing Director of Oxo Ltd who had a contract to supply combatants with their products.
+John Maltwood made his fortune in WWI as managing director of Oxo Ltd who had a contract to supply combatants with their products.
 Katharine was a scholar, collector and artist, her early work being greatly influenced by the Arts and Crafts Movement and others.
 The couple travelled widely and were especially interested in the culture and art of countries such as Arabia, China, Egypt, India, Indonesia, Japan, Korea, North Africa, Palestine and Vietnam.

 Katharine believed that William Stradling had deliberately built Chilton Priory on an early British pilgrimage route to Glastonbury and an ancient road 5 feet wide was indeed coincidentally discovered during building works at the priory, running parallel to the then toll road.
-In the 1920's she became increasingly interested in ancient mythology, religious mysticism and spirituality.
+In the 1920s she became increasingly interested in ancient mythology, religious mysticism and spirituality.
 She made a detailed study of medieval Arthurian legends, in particular the visit by Joseph of Arimethea bearing the Holy Grail to Glastonbury.
 Katharine's study was in the small room at the top of the west tower.

 In 1935 the couple moved from Chilton Priory and in 1938 they sold it and moved to Canada.
 A number of others occupied the priory, however the Bath Road became increasingly busy, detracting from the privacy of the property.
 After a long period of disuse in 2015 the estate was sold at auction and Chilton Priory is now privately owned.